-- Minimizing land used for development by creating a more compact urban form. - Reducing disruption and fragmentation of habitat. - Minimizing impervious surfaces to reduce stormwater runoff. - Remediating contaminated soil and water through brownfield redevelopment.
+- Minimize land used for development by creating a more compact urban form. - Reducing disruption and fragmentation of habitat. - Minimizing impervious surfaces to reduce stormwater runoff. - Remediating contaminated soil and water through brownfield development.

-Compact development minimizes the conversion of open land to urbanized uses and maximizes retain d natural habitat and allowing for connected ecological connectivity.
+Compact development minimizes the conversion of open land to urbanized uses and maximizes retained natural habitat and allows for connected ecological connectivity.